PyFlyboy/BDDTivix/README.md

 #####Behave-BDD ReadMe######

-This is Behave examples with SeleniumBase Framework with Python integrated with Chrome and Edge browsers (NOT FIREFOX).
+This is Behave examples with Python SeleniumBase Framework integrated with Chrome and Edge browsers (NOT FIREFOX).

 SeleniumBase Commander lets you run test scripts from a Desktop GUI.